 • It is very convenient for the patient as it reduces the stress of travel.
 All the hospice care, tools, medicines, and medical professionals, will be provided to the patient’s home.

-• The hospice treatments will be tailored to suit the patient’s need.
+• The value of hospice treatments will be tailored to suit the patient’s needs.
 The program will analyze the patient’s condition, living situation, etc., to carefully craft and customize treatments that will work best for the patient.

 • The daily rigors of the hospice care will be handled by family members or close friends, providing the patient with companionship during the hospice treatments.

-• The staff of the hospice program are available around the clock to manage any symptoms that the patient may suffer and provide support and advice to the primary caregiver.
+• The staff of the hospice program is available around the clock to manage any symptoms that the patient may suffer and provide support and advice to the primary caregiver.

-• The staff of the hospice program are also available to provide psychological and spiritual support to the patient’s family and friends at the time of the patient’s passing.
+• The staff of the hospice program is also available to provide psychological and spiritual support to the patient’s family and friends at the time of the patient’s passing.

 • The patient is afforded a little measure of dignity in his or her passing, rather than having to endure extensive and invasive surgical procedures or life-support devices to extend his or her lifespan.

-Providing hospice care at home will not be for all patients.
+Providing the value of hospice care at home will not be for all patients.
 Some will require supervision around the clock by medical professionals, and others can handle home life with the help of relatives and close friends.
-Making a choice for home hospice care should be done with the patient’s needs on the mind.
+Making a choice for home hospice care should be done with the patient’s needs in the mind.

-Cardinal Hospice was founded on the belief that end of life deserves just as much recognition as the beginning.
-Our experienced team of health care providers are dedicated to providing the best possible end of life care.
+Cardinal Hospice was founded on the belief that the end of life deserves just as much recognition as the beginning.
+Our experienced team of health care providers is dedicated to providing the best possible end-of-life care.
 If you think you or someone you love could benefit from our services, talk to your physician or contact us so we can discuss the services available to you.